-Hoffman also serves as senior adviser at Chatham House and numerous other boards, including the World Economic Forum, the Center for the Fourth Industrial Revolution and SYSTEMIQ.
+Hoffmann also serves as senior adviser at Chatham House and numerous other boards, including the World Economic Forum, the Center for the Fourth Industrial Revolution and SYSTEMIQ.

 Here it can be noted that Jeremy Oppenheim, the lead and former programme director of the New Climate Economy, is the founder and managing partner of SYSTEMIQ: “While giving full value to the natural ecosystem, these alternatives need to be economically viable and able to replicate at scale… We envisage successful models rapidly becoming a ‘bankable asset class’ for regular investors.”
 [Source] Oppenheim also serves as chair of the Blended Finance Task Force.
-John E. Morton who serves as senior advisor to the Blended Finance Taskforce is a Fellow to the European Climate Foundation.
+John E. Morton who serves as senior advisor to the Blended Finance Taskforce is a fellow to the European Climate Foundation.
 Two SYSTEMIQ associates serve as the project leads to the Blended Finance Taskforce.
-[Source] Suffice to say, all roads lead to the Climate Finance Partnership and New Climate Economy.
+[Source] Suffice to say, all roads lead to the Climate Finance Partnership and the New Climate Economy.

 In addition to the support provided to the WWF, Luc Hoffmann served as director of Wetlands International, was vice-president of the IUCN (World Union of Nature Conservation) and established the International Bank of Arguin Foundation in Mauritania.
 This is important to recognize as in 2013 this project received the “first international payment for marine ecosystem services” [Source: The case of the Banc d’Arguin National Park, Mauritania]